joeldudley/os/README.md

     * `d` refers to registers %edx, %dx, and %dl
     * `S` refers to registers %esi and %si
     * `D` refers to registers %edi and %di

+# Common errors

+* Make sure load_kernel.asm reads enough sectors from the boot medium to load the entire kernel.